carabistouflette/JustSyncIt/README.md

 ./gradlew javadoc
 ```

-**Note**: This project is designed for Linux environments.
-Development and testing should be performed on Linux systems to ensure compatibility.
+**Note**: This project is designed and optimized exclusively for Linux environments.
+All development, testing, and deployment should be performed on Linux systems to ensure full compatibility.

 ## License